ggfevans/daggerheart-campaign-vault/01-CHARACTERS/my-character/captain-howling-banjo-sheet.md

 ## 🎭 Character Details

 ### Backstory
-Born in the bustling tunnels of the Undergarden, Captain Howling Moon Banjo discovered their extraordinary stealth abilities during childhood pranks.
+Born in the bustling tunnels of the Undergarden, Captain Howling Banjo discovered their extraordinary stealth abilities during childhood pranks.
 What began as harmless tricks - appearing from air vents to startle tunnel merchants, rearranging goods in impossible ways while shopkeepers weren't looking - revealed a natural prodigy's talent for moving unseen through shadows.

 The "Captain" title came from their time working the surface rivers with a kind riverboat captain who treated them as crew rather than cargo.
 When they returned to the Undergarden, the name stuck, and their shipboard experiences gave them a unique perspective on navigation that translated perfectly to the tunnel systems.